We will be open for regular hours today. 10:00 AM - 4:00 PM.

-It is the mission of the Virginia Beach Society for the Prevention of Cruelty to Animals (VBSPCA) to create a more humane and responsible community by decreasing our tolerance for cruelty while increasing our capacity for compassion.
+It is the mission of the Virginia Beach Society for the Prevention of Cruelty to Animals (VBSPCA) to create a more humane and responsible community by eliminating animal suffering while increasing human compassion.

 We provide shelter and care to almost 4,000 companion animals each year.
 We implement every available option to increase the adoption rates of the healthy and treatable animals in our care, and provide resources to ensure the successful outcome of adoptions:

 • Adoption packages are designed to be extremely affordable and include vaccinations, microchip and spay/neuter.